Using four-sided stitch to frame my cross stitch project

 I put the last stitch to a Home Sweet Home sampler about 2 months ago.
 In fact, it's still in the stretcher bars, waiting to be dated, initialed, removed and framed.
 Poor thing.

-I added my own border with four-sided stitch, but the charted words and lovely garland came from one of Leisure Art's Spirit of Christmas books.
+I added my own border with four-sided stitch, but the charted words and lovely garland came from Leisure Art's Spirit of Christmas Book 3.
 (This is a great series, and I am slowly collecting each one.)

 I have a wonderful needlework book in my library, called The Open Canvas, by Carolyn Ambuter.
 Filled with great instructions on many counted thread embroidery stitches, this is what I used to jog my memory on how to work the four-sided stitch.